 - Scores and reports are updated weekly

-- Offers multiple features through third-party programs
+- Offers multiple money management features through third-party programs

 - Excessive credit card offers can be deceptive